adap/flower/baselines/FedPer/README.md

 - running with Python 3.9.5
 - `poetry shell` there to active environment.
 - Run module using python -m FedPer.main
+- base.yaml has the configuration.
+Set to 2 `num_head_layers` for the same experiment set up as in Figure 2, see [paper](https://arxiv.org/pdf/1912.00818.pdf).

 ## Running the Experiments